drewbarontini/tmcss-book/source/process.md

 #### List

 Lists are *everywhere* on the web, and it's a very common pattern that you'll have to write on each site.
-I try and break doing `list` pattern into simple text lists, and simple objects lists.
-Beyond that, you might have more complex and unique lists, but we're trying to write a modular list that applies to various patterns.
+I try to break down a `list` module into simple text lists, and simple objects lists.
+Beyond that, you might have more complex and unique lists, but we're trying to write a modular list that applies to various patterns without breaking the Single Responsibility Principle.

 ![Designer News](process-dn-01.png)
 ![Designer News](process-dn-02.png)